 If the paraquat poisoning is more advanced, your doctors may order a hemoperfusion.
 This procedure attempts to filter blood through charcoal to try to remove the paraquat from the system (particularly the lungs).

-Doctors will continue to test your blood and urine and monitor vital signs to watch for damage caused by the poisoning.
+Doctors will continue to test your blood and urine and monitor vital signs to watch for damage.
 They’ll order a chest X-ray or CT scan to evaluate for lung injury.
 They may also keep you attached to a heart monitor or order an EKG to evaluate your heart’s functioning.

 As symptoms arise, your doctors will administer medications and medical interventions to address them.
-This may include anti-vomiting medications for the digestive upset and anti-seizure medications for seizures that occur.
+This may include anti-vomiting and anti-seizure medications.

 Paraquat poisoning is often fatal.
 Death is highly likely if you’ve ingested the chemical and don’t seek out immediate medical attention.
-The outlook ultimately depends on how severe the exposure was, the health of the individual, and how quickly the individual sought out medical attention.
+The outlook ultimately depends on how severe the exposure was, the person’s health, and how quickly they sought out medical attention.

-Some people who survive paraquat poisoning will develop breathing symptoms, but have an otherwise full recovery.
+Some people who survive paraquat poisoning will develop chronic respiratory issues but have an otherwise full recovery.
 Many have long-term or permanent damage and scarring in their lungs.
 Esophageal strictures (or scarring in the esophagus) is also a common side effect; this makes it difficult for the person to swallow.

-While there are management options available for paraquat poisoning, it’s vastly preferable to avoid the poisoning all together.
+There is no antidote for paraquat poisoning, so prevention is key.
 Fortunately, there are methods of prevention you can follow to decrease the likelihood of ingesting or inhaling the chemical.
 These include:

 - Avoid areas that you know use paraquat or herbicides.